michaellucasnzl/venice-ai-api-sdk/README.md

 - **Streaming Support** - Real-time streaming for chat, audio, and other responses
 - **Async/Await** - Full async support throughout the SDK
 - **Dependency Injection** - Built-in support for .NET DI container
+- **HttpClient Separation** - Complete isolation from your application's HttpClients

+## Key Principles

+🔐 **SDK Manages Venice AI Specifics**: The SDK automatically handles API endpoints, authentication, and Venice AI-specific configurations.
+You don't need to configure these manually.

+🔗 **Complete HttpClient Separation**: Your application's HttpClients and the Venice AI HttpClient are completely isolated - no configuration conflicts.

+⚙️ **Configure What Matters**: Focus on your application needs (timeouts, custom headers) while the SDK handles Venice AI requirements.

 ## Installation